abarker/typped/doc/sphinx_docs/recursive_descent.rst

 Example
 -------

-.. keep or delete below indented

-   We will assume that the stack is in a list called ``pstack``, and holds string labels for the names of the productions.

-   To implement the parser for a production you define and register a head handler for each literal token which can begin the production.
-For the "or" cases you can either define a separate head for each disjunct in the production, or you can use "or" conditionals inside a single precondition function for a single head function.
-Inside each head you process the relevant case or cases of the production.

-   Note that some productions immediately do a recursive production evaluation.
-   For those case you can push back the token which was read, change the production-state to the one you want to process, and then call ``recursive_parse``.
-That returns the parse tree for the sub-production, with which you can continue to evaluate the production in much the same way as for recursive descent.

-   As a possible idea for the "or" cases where a recursive call is immediately, made you can implicitly define a head for all tokens by setting a default token with only the production-state as the precondition (TODO maybe).
-Could these handle the general recursive descent in a better way?
-Just define with preconditions based on the top label in the production stack....

 Consider this example of a very simple expression grammar (even though the expression parts of grammars are better evaluated with Pratt-style parsing).
 The ``identifier`` and ``number`` productions are assumed to be implemented as